These days, if you’re an entrepreneur trying to stand out from the online crowd, it is a good strategy to offer downloadable products.

 But for that $10 a month, you get some really good stuff.
 First, there is unlimited bandwidth, so if you become the next Tim Ferriss and write the next “Four Hour Workweek” book, you don’t need to be concerned about Gumroad shutting things down due to heavy traffic.

-A favourite of mine is being able to generate customer discount codes.
+A favorite of mine is being able to generate customer discount codes.
 So you can run special offers and competitions, and make vouchers, perhaps with the help of Canva.
 If your downloadable product is actually software, then you can also automatically generate license keys through Gumroad.

 eBooks can be offered in various file formats, to satisfy everyone (or at least try to), and you have access to analytics information, so you can see what’s working and what’s not.